subnub/myDrive/readme.md

 MyDrive is an Open Source Cloud Server (Similar To Google Drive), built with Node.JS, Express, React, and MongoDB.

+### Wiki

+For a more detailed list of myDrive features, including examples with images, visit the wiki here: https://github.com/subnub/myDrive/wiki

 MyDrive Features:

 - Upload Files